Tec-Quantum-Computing-Club/pentatoniq/README.md

 ### Entanglement's role in quantum music

 As we explored this funny idea, we found out that entanglement could be a way to play specific notes, as it limits the measurements to only a few possibilities.
-And idea that would bei interesteing to further explore, is how to exploit entanglement to generate music purposely.
+An idea that would be interesting to further explore, is how to exploit entanglement to generate music purposely.

 ### Natural hamiltonian sounds